Electronic Engineering MEng

 We’ll help you secure a work placement that fits your aspirations.
 You’ll get mentoring and support throughout the year.

-Core units in the third year include:
+Core modules in the third year include:

 - Advanced Electronic Systems